shanto268/BangTheDiceGame/README.md

 - [ ] Addition of extenstion pack
 - [ ] Project Video/Presentation

+## Active Issues
+- [ ] Player turn not ending even when the player is dead in that round.

 ## UML Use Case Diagrams
 ![UMLUSD](https://github.com/shanto268/Bang-/blob/master/use_case.png)
 ## UML Class Diagrams